-Based on our procedures relating to the valuation of goodwill we consider management's key assumptions and estimates to be within a reasonable range.
-We determined that the related disclosures (note E.8.1) meet the requirements of EU-IFRS.
+Based on our procedures relating to the valuation of goodwill of the CGU CETIN a.s. we consider management's key assumptions and estimates to be within a reasonable range.
+We determined that the related disclosures (note E.7.1) meet the requirements of EU-IFRS.